xagau/mandlebrot-explorer/README.md

 Mandelbrot Explorer, version 1.2

+Written originally in 2010.

 Simple mandelbrot explorer written in 100% Java.
-Work is done by Sean Beecroft.
-Application is based off original work by Cay Horstmann.
+All original work including zoom, colouring, recalution, positioning done by Sean Beecroft.
+Application also makes use of original work by Cay Horstmann for translation of the mandlebrot function into Java.

 Application may be run by using: